sebasgil/Vancouver-Institute-for-Higher-Learning/README.md

 Pedagogical Notebooks for the VIHL, 2017

 These are my lectures notes for the two courses I taught in the Spring Session of the [Vancouver Institute for Higher Learning](https://www.higherlearning.today/).
-For more information about the Institute, please refer to the website:
+For more information about the Institute, please refer to the website.